aimms/documentation/webui/combination-chart-widget.rst

 |

 Besides literal values, most options may also be specified using identifiers declared in the AIMMS model.
-For example, in the TransNet application, the demand for products of every distribution center may be represented using a column chart widget.
+For example, in the TransNet application, the demand for products of every distribution center may be represented using any of the chart types.
-Similarly, the unit transport costs for every combination (factory, center) may be rendered in a column chart.
+Similarly, the unit transport costs for every combination (factory, center) may be rendered using any of the chart types as well.
-We use such examples, as will become clearer in the sequel, in order to illustrate the concrete usage of the various chart features.
+As will become clearer in the sequel, we use such concrete examples in order to illustrate the usage of the various chart features.

 Contents
 --------

-Firstly, a data identifier to be rendered in the column chart has to be specified in the Contents tab of the widget's options editor.
+Firstly, a data identifier to be rendered in the combination chart has to be specified in the Contents tab of the widget's options editor.
 An identifier may be added to the contents by using the "+" functionality at the bottom:

 .. image:: images/ColumnChart-Contents-1.png
    :align: center